Educational Leadership | Specialist in Education Degree

 - A review of TOEFL scores (for International applicants)

 Application Review Process: The program has a year-round, rolling application process that is reviewed by committee.

 The program draws from a large pool of qualified applicants

-Currently there are over 300 students.
+Currently there are more than 150 students.